swegger/SE_SL_2022/README.md

 3. Analyze the results using

     ```
-    gainNoiseNeuralModelParameterSweep_analysis(PARAMETER_SWEEP_DIR,'calcNeuronPursuitCorrelation',true,'dataDate',ID,'gainNoise',0.4)
+    gainNoiseNeuralModelParameterSweep_analysis(DESTINATION_DIRECTORY,'calcNeuronPursuitCorrelation',true,'dataDate',ID,'gainNoise',0.4)
     ```

-where `PARAMETER_SWEEP_DIR` is the directory that contains the results of the parameter sweep analysis from step 2 and `ID` is the unique identifier specified in step 1.
+where `DESTINATION_DIRECTORY` is the directory that contains the results of the parameter sweep analysis from step 2 and `ID` is the unique identifier specified in step 1.

 ### Supplementary Figure 6
 1. At the MATLAB command line, run